GitMasato/vibpump/README.md

-# ma_vib_pump
+# vibpump package

-This package aims at providing support functions for vibration pump project and is created only for personal use.
+This package aims at providing supports for vibration pump project and is created only for personal use.